Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/getting-started/rtl.md

       Patent and Trademark Office and may be registered in certain other jurisdictions.
       Copyright © 2014 Monotype Imaging Inc. All rights reserved.
       Orange has purchased the right to use Helvetica in its websites and mobile applications.
-      If you are not authorized to used it, don't include the orangeHelvetica.css See NOTICE.txt for more information.
+      If you are not authorized to used it, don't include the orange-helvetica.css See NOTICE.txt for more information.
     -->
     <!-- Option 1: Use a CDN -->